nitinkc/JavaConcepts/src/main/java/nitin/generic/concepts.md

 * Wildcards on **methods**

 ## But First, WildCards, Generics and Inheritance

 String extends Object,

 Array of Strings extends Array of Object

 BUT

 ```
 List<String> does **NOT** extend List<Object>
 ```

 Number is Super class to other Wrapper Classes
 ![](https://docs.oracle.com/javase/tutorial/figures/java/objects-numberHierarchy.gif)

 ## Wild cards

 ##### Unbounded

-- ? - The idea behind the question mark operator is that when we declare a collection of that type, we're saying we don't know what the underlying type is
+- ? - The idea behind the question mark operator is that when we declare a collection of that type, we're saying we don' t know what the underlying type is

     * Can **Read** from it, but cannot **write** to it.

 ##### Upper Bound - ? extends AClass

 a wildcard allows you to tell the compiler what type you're expecting, and also allows you to provide elements that are that type, or subclasses of that type.

->use the extends keyword and give a maximum class
+> use the extends keyword and give a maximum class

 * Give a maximum class
 * can be defined and be read from
 * **cannot add to**, as the data type cannot be resolved to
-* >Covarience - preserves the ordering of types from more specific to more general
+* > Covarience - preserves the ordering of types from more specific to more general
-* >Generic java collections are covarient when extends is used with a wild card
+* > Generic java collections are covarient when extends is used with a wild card
     * this means - if you declare a collection, with a bounded wildcard, you can use methods from the Bound (AClass in our case)
     * Eg: List<? extends Number>, the methods of Number can also be used along with class of ?.
 Each element Supports Number methods as well, along with ?

 ##### Lower bound - ? super MyClass

 It must be MyClass or above.

-Example : forEach as the default method of Java 8.
-    * Bound on the ? is AClass or above
+Example : forEach as the default method of Java 8. * Bound on the ? is AClass or above

-* >Contravariant - preserves the ordering of types from **more general** to **more specific**
+* > Contravariant - preserves the ordering of types from **more general** to **more specific**
-* >Generic java collections are Contravariant when **super** is used with a wild card
+* > Generic java collections are Contravariant when **super** is used with a wild card

 **PECS**  Producer Extends, Consumer Super.